vifon/zettel2/README.md

 The file contents contain:

 - the human-readable note title
-- the IDs of the linked notes
+- the IDs of the linked notes (inside the links)
+- optionally: the note ID; this one is actually duplicated from the filename but they are immutable anyway and it could be handy in case of data recovery or for compatibility with the vanilla `org-mode`

 The file contents specifically don't contain: